claresudbery/clare-wiki-ably/pages/think/life/health.md

     - "Beth" from GCHQ ([via Anne-Marie Imafidon's podcast](https://podcasts.apple.com/gb/podcast/beth-gchq-spying-security-and-sausage-rolls/id1454224152?i=1000431014174)) suggests that if you can, try to replace anger and anxiety with curiosity.
 What's happening here?
 Why?
     - Quote from Hank Green's novel [An Absolutely Remarkable Thing](https://www.goodreads.com/book/show/24233708-an-absolutely-remarkable-thing): "When we care for each other, we are always in a place that matters."

+- The [ring theory](https://www.psychologytoday.com/gb/blog/promoting-hope-preventing-suicide/201705/ring-theory-helps-us-bring-comfort-in) of how to give support to people at the centre of a crisis and ask support from outer rings when you need support to help you support others.

 ## Eating disorders